Skip to main content

 Additionally, the use of self-service pharmacies could expand the network of 24/7 pharmacies.
 The solution enables more efficient allocation of pharmacist resources across Estonia, improving regional and 24/7 access to medications throughout the country.

-The goal of this project is to pave the way for the market entry of an innovative product that enables the implementation of the self-service pharmacy solution.
-Through self-service pharmacies, the network of 24/7 pharmacies can be expanded, improving both regional and 24/7 accessibility of medications, which helps reduce the burden on ambulance and emergency room resources.
-Additional this project creates new export opportunities for Estonian technology companies within the healthcare sector.
+The goal of this project is to get self-service pharmacies to the Estonian market.
+As a result, the network of 24/7 pharmacies can be expanded, improving both regional and 24/7 accessibility of medications, which helps reduce the burden on emergency services.
+Additionally, this project creates new export opportunities for Estonian health tech companies.

-The project has now reached its final phase.
-The Ministry of Social Affairs, in cooperation with Accelerate Estonia, is introducing amendments to the Medicinal Products Act to allow the self-service pharmacy solution to enter the market.
+• At the end of 2025, Accelerate Estonia, together with the Ministry of Social Affairs, published a policy concept note to introduce amendments to the Medicinal Products Act to allow the self-service pharmacy solution to enter the market.